gdquest-demos/godot-3d-mannequin/README.md

 <!-- markdown-toc end -->

-An Open Source 3d character and character controller for the Godot game engine.
+An Open Source 3d character and character controller for the Godot game engine version 3.2 and above.

 ![The mannequin in-game](./assets/screenshots/prototype-1.png)